rahafog/SDA-CapstoneProject/progress/dairy.md

 complete all yaml's files.

 Day 10:
-apply all the yaml's files manually to make sure that they work corecctelly.
+apply all the yaml's files manually to make sure that they work correctly.

 Day 11:
 star using tekton to deploy the yaml's files .

 Day 12:
-going on with tekton and create the pipeline for each service that will first build and push the service image to the dockerhub and then deploy the yaml's filed in the test namespace .
+going on with tekton and create the pipeline for each service that will first build and push the service's image to the dockerhub and then deploy the yaml's files in the test namespace .

 Day 13:
 still working with tekton .